canonical/maas-ui/HACKING.md

 git submodule update --init --recursive --remote
 ```

-Optional: if you want to restore to maas-ui master then run:
+Optional: if you want to restore to maas-ui main then run:

 ```shell
 git checkout .gitmodules